Back to overview

 11:00 - 12:30 | Plenary Session 5: The Enforcement Ecosystem - Countering Illicit Political Finance from Detection to Prosecution

-Integrity in political finance cannot be achieved by any single institution: integrity requires an integrated ecosystem of investigative journalists who surface criminal networks, electoral management bodies which oversee disclosure, financial intelligence units that trace, law enforcement that disrupts, and prosecutors who secure convictions.
-This session examines the 'Moldovan Model' of tackling cross-border, crypto-enabled electoral corruption at scale, with an emphasis on practical things regional countries can do to build resilience against cross-border and illicit political finance.
+Integrity in political finance cannot be achieved by any single institution: Integrity requires an integrated ecosystem of Investigative journalists who surface criminal networks, electoral management bodies which oversee disclosure, financial intelligence units that trace, law enforcement that disrupts, and prosecutors who secure convictions.
+This session examines the ‘Moldovan Model’ of tackling cross-border, crypto-enabled electoral corruption at scale, with an emphasis on practical things regional countries can do to build resilience against cross-border & illicit political finance.

-• Speaker: Alex Shlyk, Senior Expert on Political Finance, UNDP
+• Alex SHLYK, Senior Expert on Political Finance, UNDP

 Inter-institutional collaboration in practice - disruption, seizure, and operational coordination

-• Speaker: National Anti-Corruption Centre, Republic of Moldova
+• Dumitru CUCIAȘ, Head, General Department for Criminal Investigation, National Anti Corruption Centre, Republic of Moldova

 13:30 – 15:00 | Plenary Session 6: Peer-to-Peer Exchange – Strengthening Political Finance Oversight in Practice